beatgammit/simple-pam/README.md

 The test program is valid C, so it could be compiled using gcc or g++.
 I like g++ better because I'll probably want to extend it and I like C++ better.

+The test program requires the service name and username as arguments.

 Simple Usage
 ------------

-The build scripts will take care of putting your module where it needs to be, `/lib/security`, so the next thing to do is edit config files.

-The config files are located in `/etc/pam.d/` and the one I edited was `/etc/pam.d/common-auth`.
+The config files are located in `/etc/pam.d/`.
+You can create a new PAM service dedicated by creating ``/etc/pam.d/mypam``.

 The test application tests auth and account functionality (although account isn't very interesting).
-At the top of the pam file (or anywhere), put these lines:
+The new file should :

-	auth sufficient mypam.so
+	auth sufficient /tmp/mypam.so
-	account sufficient mypam.so
+	account sufficient /tmp/mypam.so

-I think the account part should technically go in `/etc/pam.d/common-account`, but I put mine in the same place so I'd remember to take them out later.

-To run the test program, just do: `pam_test backdoor` and you should get some messages saying that you're authenticated!
+To run the test program, just do: `./pam_test mypam backdoor` and you should get some messages saying that you're authenticated!
 Maybe this is how Sam Flynn 'hacked' his father's computer in TRON Legacy =D.

+On Ubuntu or Debian you can check `tail -f /var/log/auth.log` for errors.

 Resources
 =========